A Hamiltonian, post-Born, three-dimensional, on-the-fly ray tracing algorithm for gravitational lensing: Validations

-Next, we explore the potential of recovering the convergence power spectrum at higher $\ell$ ranges by extending the regular PM gravity solver to smaller scales with a spatial optimization (SO, or force-sharpening) algorithm \cite{ZhangLiEtAl}.
+Next, we explore the potential of recovering the convergence power spectrum at higher $\ell$ ranges by extending the regular PM gravity solver to smaller scales with a spatial optimization (SO) algorithm that sharpens the PM forces near the mesh scale \cite{ZhangLiEtAl}.
 In Fourier space, the gravitational force is proportional to $(\bfk/k^2) \delta(\bfk)$.
 SO modifies the Fourier force kernel by a nonlinear function $g$:

 where $\bm{\vartheta}$ includes cosmological parameters and simulation configurations.
 We implement $g$ using symmetry-preserving neural networks, which are trained to align the PM+SO simulations with the GADGET-4 \cite{springel_simulating_2021} simulations across a wide range of cosmologies and simulation configurations.
 As illustrated in \cref{fig:matter_power_so}, SO boosts the small-scale $P(k)$ compared to the regular PM algorithm for $k > 1 h/\mathrm{Mpc}$, though still slightly lower than the halofit \cite{takahashi_revising_2012} predictions.
 We run HRT simulations under the same settings as previously discussed but integrate SO with the same initial conditions.
 An example $\kappa$ map, shown in the right panel of \cref{fig:kappa}, indicates that SO indeed sharpens the small-scale fluctuations compared to the regular PM simulations.
-The distribution of power spectra with SO is displayed in \cref{fig:cl} in orange, where SO boosts the small-scale power of the convergence maps, aligning $\chrt$ with $\cktng$ up to $\ell = 1100$.
-In general, the maximum $\ell$ at which we can recover $C_\ell$ depends on the 3D mesh resolution $\resthreed$.
-Empirically, we find this scale to be approximately $\ell \approx (\pi/2) / (8 \times \resthreed)$ when SO is applied (dashed line in \cref{fig:cl}).
-We anticipate that higher mesh resolution and stronger force-sharpening effects will enable $\chrt$ to reach even smaller scales, which is potentially achievable with larger GPU memory in the future.
-We also conduct convergence tests with varying HRT hyper-parameters in \cref{app:cl}.
+The distribution of power spectra with SO is displayed in \cref{fig:cl} in orange.
+SO consistently improves the convergence power spectrum at all scales, but is especially helpful at high $\ell$'s. $\chrt$ agrees with $\cktng$ to within $10\%$ for $\ell<800$ and $15\%$ for $\ell<1200$.
+In general, the maximum $\ell$ at which we can recover $C_\ell$ depends on the 3D mesh resolution $\resthreed$ and the shape of the lensing kernel.
+Empirically, we find this scale to be approximately $\ell \approx \frac{\ell_\mathrm{lim}}{16} \approx 1200$ for $z_s=1.034$ when SO is applied (vertical dotted line in \cref{fig:cl}).
+We define $\ell_\mathrm{lim} = \pi / \left(\frac{\chi(z_s)}{2\resthreed} \right)$, since $\frac{\chi(z_s)}{2\resthreed}$ is the angular scale of the 3D mesh at the radial comoving distance where the lensing kernel has the most sensitivity.
+More generally, when the source distribution is not a delta function, the denominator of $\ell_\mathrm{lim}$ should be similarly approximated by the distance to the peak of the lensing kernel.